 You already know the size of the print you are shipping, but if there is a border around the print, you will have to consider that to properly package your artwork.

-Take your tape measure and measure the print’s height and width and write that down on a piece of paper.
+Take your tape measure, measure the print’s height and width, and write that down on paper.

 Wrap The Print

 Next, cut a piece of glassine paper large enough to wrap your print.
 For example, if your print is a 5 x 7, the glassine paper’s measurements should be 5 1/2 x 14 1/4.

 Tape the sides of the glassine paper with painters tape to prevent the product from slipping out.